BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 ---
-name: Request for a new BCGov GitHub repository
+name: Request for a new private BCGov GitHub repository
-about: To create a new source code repository  in GitHub for a BC Government project.
+about: To create a new private source code repository in GitHub for a BC Government project.
 title: ''
 labels: github-repo
 assignees: caggles, ShellyXueHan